Rumor-Design/rumor-webchat-widget/README.md

 Embeddable React + TypeScript chat widget packaged as a custom element with Shadow DOM isolation.
 The widget can be dropped into any third-party site via a `<script>` tag without bleeding styles or requiring the host application to run React.
+By default the widget talks to the development API at `http://127.0.0.1:8000/api/chat`, but you can override the endpoint via the `api-url` attribute or prop.

 ## Features